luoxufeiyan/HDOJ/README.md

 About this repo
 ====

-These are my accept code of HDOJ (Hangzhou Dianzi University Online Judge).You can find my solution report at my blog:http://www.luoxufeiyan.com/category/code/hdoj/
+These are my accept codes of HDOJ (Hangzhou Dianzi University Online Judge System).

+You can find the solution report at my blog:http://www.luoxufeiyan.com/category/code/hdoj/

 FAQ
 ====
-Clich issue to report BUG~
+Clich issue to report BUG

-This is a repo for myself, so please dont pull request.
+This is a personal repo to collect my codes, so please don't pull request.
 Thank you.

 Links
 ====